theramiyer/blog/content/page/politics.md

 ## Beliefs & Social Values

 - Religion: I hold personal beliefs but do not impose them on others.
 I respect all faiths and expect mutual non‑interference.
+- Secularism: My view of secularism is absolute separation of the State and religion.
+The State should have nothing to do with religion and vice versa.
 - Liberty: I champion individual freedoms so long as they don’t infringe on others’ rights, aligning with constitutional fundamental rights and reasonable limits on free expression.
 - Patriotism: I love India and its people, celebrate our achievements, and feel responsible for confronting societal ills.
 Criticizing flaws does not make me “anti‑national”; true patriotism seeks improvement.